-The Group Procurement and Outsourcing Standard is the Company's Outsourcing Policy which sets out the relevant responsibilities, objectives, process, and monitoring arrangements to be applied in cases of outsourcing, all of which shall be consistent with the overall business strategy.
+The Group Procurement and Outsourcing Standard is the Company's Outsourcing Policy which is aligned to regulatory expectations and sets out the relevant responsibilities, objectives, process, controls and monitoring arrangements to be applied in cases of outsourcing, all of which shall be consistent with the overall business strategy.
 The standard applies equally to any externally or internally (intra-group) outsourced activity.
 The objective of this standard is to ensure that minimum control objectives and controls for supplier related activities are followed by the Company, to ensure that supply risk is managed effectively, suppliers act in accordance with the best interest of our customers, as well as mitigating potential financial, operational, contractual, and brand damage caused by inadequate management.
-The Procurement and Outsourcing Standard requires a global Outsourcing Landscape document to be produced bi-annually to capture details of all critical or important outsourced operational functions and activities.
+All key outsourcer-related dealings are subject to appropriate commercial terms and conditions.
+Contracts and agreements are established, incorporating clearly defined performance levels, duties, responsibilities, obligations and rights on both parties.
+We ensure that appropriate governance structures are established to provide oversight for both individual arrangements and across the aggregated supply landscape.
+Arrangements are actively and regularly managed to ensure contractual obligations and service levels are achieved.
+The